cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_6_notes.md

 **Paulina Cruz de Casas, Würzburg Institute of Systems Immunology**

+Lymph nodes are the central starting point for the adaptive immune response
+- Allows for close contact between APCs, B cells, T cells, etc
+- LNs are attached to tissue by afferent lymphatics, allowing them to surveil for pathogens

+Dendritic cells drive tissue-specific immune responses - can mature in tissue, migrate to draining lymph nodes, then present to T cells, before homing back to tissue

+Studied differences in tissue-specific draining lymph (skin, lung, small intestine)
+- isolated LN, activated, and assayed cytokine expression by flow
+- Observed different patterns of cytokine expression based on tissue (IL-17A/IL-4/GM-CSF)
+- Identified _unconventional_ T cell population that expressed IL-17A (CD3+ CD4- CD8-)

+Unconventional T cells do not recognize antigen presentation from APCs but instead have restricted reactivity, primarily to endogenous lipids or microbial metabolites

+Performed scRNA on unconventional T cell population from three LN sites
+- Could not annotate these cells as MAIT or gdT based on typical marker expression
+- CD62L divided the unconventional T cells into two major groups: non-recirculating (CD62L-) and recirculating (CD62L)
+  - Non-recirculating population differed (in % of cells) across LN types

+Performed lymph node transplant experiment to show that unconventional T cells do not show tissue-resident expression patterns and instead resemble their transplanted location.

+Used Dendra mouse model (engineered to express GFP -> RFP under UV) to determine if unconventional T cells are draining from tissue to lymph
+- Found that unconventional T cells continuously migrate from tissue to draining LNs

+Showed very weak data suggesting unconventional T cells from LNs have expression patterns similar to Th17s
+- Almost certainly driven by IL-17A expression alone

+Overall: We do observe unconventional T cells in our data as well, although its unclear how much of that is due to poor CD4 detection in mRNA.
+This talk did not distinguish gdTs from MAITs from NKs from whatever these cells are, but could follow up with paper to see if definitions are availble
+- Marco Ataide et al., _Immunity_ 2022

 ## The good, the bad and the beautiful side of Kupffer cell activation in infection

 **Charlotte Scott, VIB-UGent**